Hair, Beauty and Complementary Therapies

 With entry-level courses, where no experience is necessary, to further study for existing wellbeing professionals, Glasgow Clyde College has a course for you.

-Some courses combine skills, such as HNC Hairdressing with Make-up, where you'll learn about hair colouring, cutting and make-up application.
-Others focus on specific areas, such as NC Holistic Therapies, where you'll focus on treatments like Thai foot massage, ear candle and sinus drainage and facial massage.
+Some courses combine skills, such as NQ Introduction to Hairdressing with Make-up Artistry (Level 4), where you'll learn about hair colouring, cutting and make-up application.
+Others focus on specific areas, such as NQ Spa Therapist with Complementary Therapies, where you'll focus on treatments like a Thai foot massage, ear candle and sinus drainage and facial massage.

 Glasgow Clyde College offers courses which provide you with the chance to learn skills and then put them into practice, so keeping up to date with what's happening in the industry is vital.